Splinter0/mastersplinter/content/cv/_index.md

 	- Rust and PowerShell
 - 7+ years writing software, 3 of which professionally.
 - Web & API pentesting techniques
+- Vulnerability research processes
 - SCA and vulnerability assesment tools
 - Kubernetes & Docker
 - CI/CD systems, Gitlab, Github and Azure
 - DevSecOps experience with AWS and Google Cloud
 - Bash and Linux administration skills
-- Experience in NIST Cybersecurity Framework
 - Software Supply Chain Security expertise
-- Deep knowledge with SCRUM and AGILE frameworks
+- Experience with SCRUM and AGILE frameworks

 ----

 ## Recent Achievements
-- Hosted two CTF challenges at Lund university
+- Published a new research blog about vulnerabilities found in Swedish BankID configurations
-- Published a challenge on HackTheBox based on independent security research carried out on Tensorflow
+- Published a challenge on HackTheBox demonstrating a novel way to attack OIDC implementations
 - Entered Pwn2Own 2024 and carrying out security research on smart devices in the automotive industry.

 ----